Simbaxo/Code-Til-Hired/README.md

 **Thoughts**
 - Spent today trying to get the autocomplete to work to no avail.
 I want to get this feature working before I move on to the rest of the course.
 Going to spend some time on it tomorrow and if I don't get any progress, I will move on to his ES6 course.
 ------------

+### Day O: January 2nd, 2017 Tuesday

+- JavaScript & jQuery Book
+  - Chapter 3 Functions, Methods, & Objects
+    - Basic Function
+    - Declaring & Calling a Function
+    - Declaring & Calling Functions That Need Information
+    - Getting a Single Value & Multiple Values Out of a Function

+**Thoughts**
+- New Year, New Me?
+Took a little break from coding durning the holidays but now its that start of a new year and I'm ready to focus back on my misson.
+Picked up a JS book by Jon Duckett and began reading that again.
+No actual computer coding, just going to read the whole back and then go back and do the lessons.
+Hopefully this method makes it easier for me to understand and grasp the concepts.